ahmedabdalla4/measeq/README.md

     -profile <docker/singularity/institute/etc>
 ```

+#### Clair3 Models

+The Nanopore pipeline utilizes [Clair3](https://github.com/HKU-BAL/Clair3) to call nanopore variants which requires a model that should be picked based off of the flowcell, pore, translocation speed, and basecalling model.

+Some models are built into clair3 and some need to be downloaded.
+The [pre-trained clair3](https://github.com/HKU-BAL/Clair3?tab=readme-ov-file#pre-trained-models) models are able to be automatically downloaded when running the pipeline using [`artic get_models`](https://github.com/artic-network/fieldbioinformatics/blob/master/artic/get_models.py) and can be specified as a parameter with `--model <MODEL>`.

+Additional or local models can also be used, you just have to provide a path to them and use the `--local_model <PATH>` parameter instead

 ### Amplicon and Primer Files

 _Both_ Illumina and Nanopore support running amplicon data using a primer scheme file.
 To run amplicon data all you need is a primer bed file where the primers have been mapped to the location in the reference genome used.
 The parameter being `--primer_bed <PRIMER_BED>`.
 An example primer bed file looks as such: